jaredly/j3/Roadmap.md

 - [x] up/down got it
   - [x] the 'pullToHoriz' thing, make it happen
 - [ ] hmmmmultiselect ok w/ path keys memoized
+  - [ ] shift left/right, it'll be fine
   - [ ] shift up/down thx

+I ... have strayed far from the testing path. butttt things that rely in clicks are tricker to test, right? mayyybe.

 # Hrmrgrm ok I think I need really good tests for my dsl